cortsf/jkl/README.md

 # Rationale
 The program's name (`jkl`) is not a joke.
 These three consecutive home row keys used to write the program name on a terminal, the `<Control-J>` you can use to submit the program on most terminals, and any of the (most likely to be used) `h`, `j`,`k`,`l` actions, can be pressed in sequence with a gesture of the hand, that doesn't even qualifies as writing.
 It takes less than a second to use this command, if you memorize at least the action/s that you use the most.

 This allows to efficiently try, commit & push any (valid) minuscule tweak in you configuration, almost for free.
 Which is specially useful in a multi computer setup sharing the same configuration.
-This is done while keeping the (clean & readable) history on a terminal, without the user having to ch into any particular folder or provide a machine name, and with the help of some also efficient wrappers around git fetch, merge, stage, diff and nix input/s update.
+This is done while keeping the (clean & readable) history on a terminal, without the user having to cd into any particular folder or provide a machine name, and with the help of some also efficient wrappers around git fetch, merge, stage, diff and nix input/s update.

 # Extra deps
 Only `s - scan` requires [git-secrets](https://github.com/awslabs/git-secrets).
 You have to provide a secrets provider, using for example: